PERM (Labor Certification) Frequently Asked Questions

 A: Dissimilar Jobs

-The DOL includes both alien “employees” and “contract employees.”
+The DOL includes both foreign national “employees” and “contract employees.”
 The latter category appears to refer to employees who the employer previously contracted as independent contractors, but not to the individuals used by a contracting firm that were employed by that entity.

 Disallows any Education or Training Paid by the Employer